-ON THIS PAGE: You will find information about how many people learn are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people learn are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival for renal pelvic cancer is 49% and 74% for renal cell carcinoma.
+The 5-year survival for renal pelvic cancer is 50% and 74% for renal cell carcinoma.